Learning Acquisition Levels

 William Shakespeare

 1. Don’t trust someone who gives you absolute answers.
 People with wisdom will almost always say things like “well it depends” and “in our situation” because they have enough understanding to know the limits of their own experience.
-Almost all experiences have a range of best solutions based on tons of criteria that are always dependent on outside variables.
+All problems have a range of best solutions based on tons of criteria that are dependent on outside variables.
 Competent people know that almost no two situations are identical and will hedge their answers accordingly.

 If you’re not failing, you’re not pushing your limits, and if you’re not pushing your limits, you’re not maximizing your potential.